 2) When Do We Eat? is a Passover movie.
 Ira Stuckman (Michael Lerner) runs a christmas ornament empire, and prides himself on the fastest passover seder ever (although I suspect my family could give him a run for that money).
 The Stuckmans haven't had a Passover together in years, but this year, Peggy (Lesley Ann Warren) has gone all out.
 All the Jewish family stereotypes are present; the holier-than-thou newly chasidic son (Max Greenfield), the lesbian-sex-therapist daughter (Meredith Scott Lynne), the disaffected teenager (Ben Feldman), the autistic savant youngest son (Adam Lamberg), the Holocaust survivor grandfather (Jack Klugman), etc...
 Ira is still committed to getting through as quick as possible.
 However, he is accidentally dosed with LSD and ecstasy, and the real magic of Passover shines through.
 What it inspires: For me, this movie inspires most that feeling we Jews call k'lal Israel; the bonds of family and tribe.
 But it's also about the overwhelming power of myth to transform and inspire.
 It's about the magical power of love in all it's messy complicated forms.
 And it's (of course) about the inherent magic of Passover: it inspires hospitality for the stranger, because I was a stranger in Egypt.
 It inspires me to work for the liberation of all, because I was a slave.
 Finally, it inspires tears of gratitude, because I was brought out of the house of Bondage, and led past the land of limitation.

 3) Long Life, Happiness, and Prosperity is the only movie on my list to feature magic qua magic.
-It stars Sandra Oh (Grey's Anatomy) as a frustrated single mother who has not time for romance, magic, or nonsense.
+It stars Sandra Oh (Grey's Anatomy) as a frustrated single mother who has no time for romance, magic, or nonsense.
 Her young daughter (played BRILLIANTLY by Valerie Tian) discovers a book on Taoist magic at the local shop, and begins to experiment.
 Her magic enriches the lives of her whole neighborhood.
 This is an adorable movie about the power of small magics.
-When I saw it on Netflix, portions of the movie were in Chinese without subtitles, which I thought was fine, and had no trouble following, but viewing companion found very frustrating.
+When I saw it on Netflix, portions of the movie were in Chinese without subtitles, which I thought was fine, and had no trouble following, but my viewing companion found very frustrating.
 What it inspires: For me, this movie inspires me to find the child-like wonder that accompanies all good magic.

 4) The Matrix.
 Sure, sure.
 It's overplayed.
 Sure, sure, some people claim there were some very bad sequels, but I deny their very existence.
 Sure, sure it's been largely co-opted by douchey dude-bros.
 Sure, sure, sure.
 But, if you can tell me this movie didn't inspire you to do some magic the first time you saw it, I just don't believe you.
 Like...really...do you even magic, bro?
 What it inspires: There is no spoon.

 5) Fantasia was, full disclosure, my late mother's favorite movie, so I saw it at least once a year since I was about 6 and VCRs were invented.
 It might be less inspiring for you.
 But, Fantasia is also the only movie on my list that qualifies as a "classic".
 If I were writing a list of the best movies every made, Fantasia is the only one on this list that might make it there too.
 When it was released in 1940, Fantasia was a ground-breaking, world-changing piece of art, and it still is.
 For many people, Fantasia is their first exposure to the gut-wrenching power of classical music, and the first (and tragically, for many, the only) time they loose themself in a piece of abstract art.
 When I put Fantasia on this list, I had genuinely forgotten it even had a piece about magic.
 The Sorcerer's Apprentice, is, I suppose, inspiring, but mostly in a "I'll show you!" kind of way.
 For me, the most inspiring b oitsf Fantasia are the first piece, Toccata and Fugue in D Minor, which teaches how to visualize music, and the "intermission" where Leopold Stokowski, one of the great conductors, teaches how he understands music.
 If you have the chance to watch the extended DVD with commentary, I strongly recommend it.
 Few people know how involved Stokowski was in the conceptual framework of the movie; in many ways, Fantasia is a collaboration among some of the greatest artists, musicians, and storytellers of its day.
 It's Bardcraft for Bards.
 What it Inspires: For me, more than anything else, Fantasia is about the interplay of music, visual art, and mythic narrative.
 It taught me how dramatic tension works, and how to draw an audience's heart after mine.
 More that anything else, Fantasia taught me that the most "sophisticated", "complex", and "abstract" arts were well within reach of everyone.
 Like I said, this movie is a Masterclass in Bard Magic.
-If you've never seen Fantasia on a big screen, ideally in a park, I cannot recommend the experience highly enough.
+If you've never seen Fantasia on a big screen, ideally in a park while high, I cannot recommend the experience highly enough.

 6) Dead Poet's Society is, admittedly, a little cheesy.
 But, the line between inspirational and cheesy is actually kind of a fine one. :) I don't know how to explain why this movie is inspiring to me without spoiling it, but remember that I spent most of the last decade being a priestess of knowledge, undercover as a prep school teacher.
 You might be starting to sense a theme about magic=bardcraft in this list, which isn't ALL of my magic, but it is a lot of it.
 This movie is a bit dated, but it holds up well.
 Excellent performances by archbard Robin Williams (the only actor to headline two movies on this list; peace be upon him), as well as young Robert Sean Leonard (House), Josh Charles (The Good Wife), and Ethan Hawke (literally everything).